Sh3llmask/osiris/README.md

 	python ./osiris.py -u <target> [options]

-	-u or --host <target>	IP or domain of the target to scan -b or --brute		Enables the brute force // Not working yet -f or --output <path>	Specify the output file // Not working yet -r or --reverse		Converts the hostname to IPv4 format (This is going to be changed) -h or --help		Show info about osiris
+	-u or --host <target>	IP or domain of the target to scan -b or --brute		Enables the brute force
+	-f or --output <path>	Specify the output file // Not working yet -h or --help		Show info about osiris
-	--version		Prints the version of osiris
+	-c or --config		Change the default parameters (Not working yet) --version		Prints the version of osiris

 	Example of usage:
+		- Run a SYN scan and try to brute force:
+		> sudo python ./osiris.py -u <target> -b

 		- Execute osiris and change the output file:

-		> python ./osiris.py -u 192.168.1.1 -f /tmp/192.168.1.1-scan.txt
+		> python sudo ./osiris.py -u 192.168.1.1 -f /tmp/192.168.1.1-scan.txt

 		- Execute osiris and scans from host 5 to host 100:

-		> python ./osiris.py -u 192.168.1.5/100 (You may have some problems on version 0.2 with this)
+		> python sudo ./osiris.py -u 192.168.1.5/100 (You may have some problems on version 0.3 with this)

 		- Execute osiris with a domain name

-		> python ./osiris.py -u http://www.facebook.com/ -r
+		> python sudo ./osiris.py -u http://www.facebook.com/

 Requeriments:

 	Osiris is designed for Linux minds.
-This tool may work on Windows but many features won't work properly.
-	You'll need to have python2.7 installed to run this tool
+	You'll need to have python2.7 installed to run this tool Since version 0.3 you need Scapy to run this tool (apt intall scapy) You must run this tool as sudo

 Autor: